 Unfortunately, the ‘on’ button is quite easy to turn off accidentally with your thumb mid strim so bear that in mind should it suddenly cut out and you start panicking that it’s run out of juice.
 You can safely expect between 25 and 30 minutes of strimming time per charge and a charging time of around two hours.
 It comes with one 24v battery.

 Cobra produces a wide range of great garden machinery and this model’s a case in point.
 Being of British origin, you should have no issue sourcing its products and spares.

-The big advantage of cordless strimmers - there’s no cable to limit your movement or accidentally cut - is often compromised by poor battery life.
-Not here: the 36V fade-free Lithium Ion battery in this Black & Decker can cut up to 3,750 linear metres before needing a recharge.
+The big advantage of cordless strimmers is that there’s no cable to limit your movement or accidentally cut.
+The 36V fade-free Lithium Ion battery in this Black & Decker can cut up to 3,750 linear metres before needing a recharge.
 The 30cm cutting swathe is very decent, too, while the telescopic tube means it’s easy to find a comfortable hand position.

 If you don’t have a huge garden to trim or much money at all to spend on a unit, this corded Bosch strimmer is a strong choice: the 23cm cutting area isn’t as big as some rivals, but neither is the price tag.
-It weighs just 1.7kg and has a 100cm shaft that makes it particularly good for taller users, and while it doesn’t rotate for edging you can always tilt it to get at awkward bits.
+It weighs just 2.1kg, too, meaning it is easy to handle.

-The spool is a single line job with semi-automatic feeding and it’s fine for grass up to 15cm high, although the lack of a heavy-duty option means that’s about the only growing thing you’ll want to tackle.
-It’s very cheap, but you will probably have to factor in the cost of an extension cable, seeing as the cord is only 2 metres long.
+The spool is a single line job with semi-automatic feeding and it’s fine for grass up to 15cm high, although the lack of a heavy-duty option means that’s about the only growing thing you’ll want to tackle with this unit.